Henesys/Study/Courses (강의)/Coursera/CS498- Cloud Computing Applications/W11/CS498W11Notes.md

 		- Modifies *state* of `V` and its outgoing edges
 - C++ API
 	- Message passing
-	- No guaranteed message delivery order
+	- Guaranteed message delivery order
 	- Messages delivered exactly once
 	- Can send a message to *any* node
 	- If destination doesn't exist, the user's function is called